FuelsEurope

 9 Jun 2020

-Their ask — The organization requests the fuel sector solution be made permanent, not temporary.
+Message — The organization requests the fuel sector solution be made permanent, not temporary.
 They want technical amendments to broaden fuel definitions and clarify toxicological profile requirements.
 They express concern about the tight implementation timeline.1234

-How it helps them — This allows fuel manufacturers to use simpler safety data sheet information instead of detailed component notifications.56
+Why — This allows fuel manufacturers to use simpler safety data sheet information instead of detailed component notifications.56

 EU Refining Industry Urges Recognition of Low-Carbon Liquid Fuels